 I love a good weekly body scrub.
 I find it a great way to polish dull skin, stimulate circulation and prevent body breakouts.
 I use body scrubs all year-round, but I find them absolutely essential in summer, when I can no longer hide under layers of clothing.
 I use an exfoliating mitt (love the natural fibre mitt from Aspar) with my body cleansers (current fave: Botanique Wash from Mukti Organics) every single day, but I like to use an invigorating body scrub every 3 or 4 days for a more intense polish.

 Here are my current top 5:

 Ancient Preparations African Black Soap Caffeine Exfoliant:

 This unassuming product has become my go-to scrub this summer.
 The clever combination of African black soap and crushed coffee beans provides an intense exfoliation without the mess.
 It doesn’t have much of a scent when you smell it in the jar, but it has a soothing earthy, coffee aroma when you rub it on wet skin.
 The African black soap base makes it an amazing option for skin conditions like body acne, eczema and psoriasis.
 Highly recommend.
 So glad I discovered this product thanks to Samantha of Be Naturally You!
-View Full Post
+View Post